Rayin-saber/yinrui.github.io/_pages/about.md

 - [Nov.2022] Our paper "GraphLncLoc: long non-coding RNA subcellular localization prediction using graph convolutional networks based on sequence to graph transformation" was accepted by Briefings in Bioinformatics.
 - [Nov.2022] I am serving as Program Committee member for the 21st Asia Pacific Bioinformatics Conference (APBC).
 - [Nov.2022] Xiangyu Chen joined our lab as a research intern, welcome!
-- [Oct.2022] Jiaxin Li joined our lab as a research undergraduate student, welcome!
+- [Oct.2022] Jiaxin Li joined our lab as a research undergraduate student.
+Welcome!
 - [Oct.2022] Our collaborative proposal "Computational Drug Repurposing for AD/ADRD with Integrative Analysis of Real-World Data and Biomedical Knowledge was funded by NIA!
 - [Sep.2022] I am serving as Program Committee member for IEEE International Conference on Bioinformatics and Biomedicine (IEEE BIBM 2022).
 - [Aug.2022] Xiaohan Li joined our lab as a research graduate student, welcome!